 We have several dictionaries ranging from the short entry to more comprehensive articles.
-Among the former are Sociology (Ref.
+Among the former are Blackwell Dictionary of Sociology (Ref.
 HM 17 .J64 2000) and A Dictionary of Sociology (HM 17 .C66 1998).
 A Critical Dictionary of Sociology (Ref.HM 17 .B6813 1989 ) provides longer essays, up to several pages, on key concepts in sociology.
 The reader is also advised to consult two other works in the social sciences.
 Dictionary of the Social Sciences (Ref.
 H 41 .G6) describes and defines one thousand basic concepts in the social sciences.
-While not a dictionary, The Contemporary Thesaurus of Social Science Terms and Synonyms (Ref.
-H 49.5 .A1 K57 1992) will provide alternative terms.
-A Dictionary of Cultural and Critical Theory.
-(Ref.
-HM 101 .D526 1996) provides definitions of cultural and critical terms, such as deconstruction or hermeneutics.
+A Dictionary of Cultural and Critical Theory. provides definitions of cultural and critical terms, such as deconstruction or hermeneutics.
 World of Sociology provides short definitions and bios.
-Also The Blackwell Dictionary Of Sociology.

 WWW Virtual Library: Sociology covers these topics:

 - Directories of Resources

 - Discussions: Newsgroups, Listservs, Chats, IRCs

 - Journals & Newsletters